preciofishbone/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: new-controlled-6.png

 If you want to save the file somewhere else, use the lists "Suggested", "Followed" and "All" to navigate to teh site.
-Note that all three lists may not ne shown depending on settings in Omnia Admin.
+Note that all three lists may not be shown depending on settings in Omnia Admin.

 8. Click "Create".

 .. image:: new-controlled-7.png

-The document is now created in the chosen location and you can work on the normal way.
+The document is now created in the chosen location and you can work on it the normal way.

 .. image:: new-controlled-8.png